Broken Collarbone

 The collar bone (also known as clavicle) is an S-shaped bone that connects the breastbone (i.e. sternum) to the shoulder blade bone (scapular).
 The collarbone breaks most often in children.

 Although in some cases, collarbone fracture may signify child neglect or abuse, it is usually common as a result of the normal activities of a toddler.
-Since young children may not be able to describe their pain, it is important to know the signs of a broken clavicle so that you can spot an injury in your child.
+Since young children cannot accurately describe their pain, parents should know the signs of a broken clavicle so that they can spot an injury in a child.

 Causes of a Broken Collarbone

 Collarbone fractures usually occur when the child falls on the side of the shoulder.
-They can also be a result of a direct blow to the collarbone.
+They can also result from a direct blow to the collarbone.
 For instance, if the child is hit in front of the shoulder with a baseball or stick, it can lead to a broken collarbone.
 In rare cases, broken collarbones occur as a result of a fall on an outstretched arm.

 Broken collarbones are mostly common in children that participate in football, soccer, and hockey or sports that have a high risk of falling, like biking.
 It is important to use adequate padding and also take measures to reduce the risk of collarbone fractures.